LalisaThaip/Distributed-Systems/assignment1/README.md

 #### Testing method 1: Maven

+Make sure the RMI server is running in a separate terminal **before** running the Maven tests.

 Navigate to the project root
 ```bash
 cd assignment1
 ```

 Run tests with Maven:
 ```bash
 mvn test